Top 6 Most Comfortable Hard Hats—Good Choices for a Safe Noggin

 It features a universal slot for a chin strap or ear muffs, if that's something you need.

-All in all, this Pyramex safety hard hat is cheap, effective and comfy.
+All in all, this Pyramex safety hard hat is cheap, effective, comfy, and available in 16 different colors!

 Pro tip: if you work in the sun a lot, opt for the white hat, it absorbs less sunlight!